Cribstone/about/README.md

 Content:

-About will feature Andrew Jawitz's biography and personal statement Resume Long is the long version of Andrew Jawitz's Resume Index and Style Sheets for Personal landing page will be added soon.
+About features Andrew Jawitz's biography and personal statement Resume Long is the long version of Andrew Jawitz's Resume Index and Style Sheets for Personal landing page will be added soon.
 Contact:

 email andrewjawitz@gmail.com

 @ajawitz on twitter
+www.linkedin.com/in/ajawitz

+email ajawitz@codeforamerica.org

+www.codeformaine.org